Skip to main content

 Questions

-Any queries should be directed to Susan Smith, Principal Conservation Officer, via email: historicenvironment@greatercambridgeplanning.org or mobile: 07514 924164.
+Any queries about the awards scheme should be directed to either the CFCI awards committee awards@cfci.org.uk or Charlotte Howe-McCartin, Principal Conservation Officer, via email: historicenvironment@greatercambridgeplanning.org

 We look forward to receiving your entries.
 Thank you.